-Examining and deconstructing sound technology and the transmission of information, Navid Navab & Michael Montanaro’s Aquaphoneia is something like a record player reverse-engineered by a people who can speak underwater.
-Visitors can speak into a large horn and hear their words ‘transcribed’ by a series of obscure glass instruments into a burbling, underwater tongue.
-These sounds are then fed through other strange machines: kinetic instruments activated by the drip of liquids, aquasonic devices that seem on the verge of replying in a human language construed entirely from water.
-In another part of the work, voices can be made out in the crackling of an unfading globe of fire, like some promethean folly.
-Linguistics meets alchemy in this fantastical deconstruction of the ways we communicate.
+Investigating sonic technologies and the transmutation of voice into matter, Navid Navab & Michael Montanaro’s Aquaphoneia is an odd alchemical assemblage capable of liquifying sounds.
+Thermodynamically processing people’s voice offerings, Aquaphoneia is something like a record player reverse-engineered by a people who can speak underwater.
+Visitors can speak into a large horn and hear their aqueous voice alchemically transformed by a series of obscure glass instruments into a burbling, underwater tongue.
+These sounds are fed through strange kinetic instruments activated by the drip of liquids, aquasonic devices that seem on the verge of replying in a human language construed entirely from water.
+In another part of the work, voices can be made out in the crackling of an unfading globe of fire, like some promethean folly, extracting ‘phonetic vapour’, ‘spectral mist’ and alchemico-sonic gold.
+Linguistics meets alchemy in this fantastical liquification of the ways we communicate.